 Prof Allan H Simmons is one of the world’s leading authorities on the works of Joseph Conrad.

-In addition to supervising doctoral students, Prof Simmons teaches modules on Modern and Twentieth Century Literature, including ‘Modernism in the Novel’ and ‘Bob Dylan.’
+In addition to supervising doctoral students, Prof Simmons teaches modules on Modern Literature in English, Twentieth Century Literature and American Literature.

-Dr J H Stape is a Joseph Conrad scholar of international standing.
-Author of The Several Lives of Joseph Conrad (Heinemann; Knopf; Doubleday Canada, 2007), he is co-General Editor, with Professor Allan H. Simmons, of The Cambridge Edition of the Works of Joseph Conrad for which he has co-edited Notes on Life and Letters (2004), A Personal Record (2008), Last Essays (2010), Lord Jim (2011), Tales of Unrest (2012) and The Shadow-Line (2013).
+Dr J H Stape was a Joseph Conrad scholar of international standing.
+Author of The Several Lives of Joseph Conrad (Heinemann; Knopf; Doubleday Canada, 2007), he served as co-General Editor, with Professor Allan H. Simmons, of The Cambridge Edition of the Works of Joseph Conrad for which he co-edited Notes on Life and Letters (2004), A Personal Record (2008), Last Essays (2010), Lord Jim (2011), Tales of Unrest (2012), The Shadow-Line (2013), Victory (2017) and The Rover (forthcoming 2018).

-His Conrad activities include editing The Cambridge Companion to Joseph Conrad (1996) and The New Cambridge Companion to Joseph Conrad (2014), and co-editing Volumes 7 and 9 (2007 and 2009) of the Cambridge Collected Letters of Joseph Conrad.
-A Contributing Editor of The Conradian: The Journal of the Joseph Conrad Society (UK), he is also the co-General Editor of the Conrad Studies series (Rodopi of Amsterdam).
+His Conrad activities included editing The Cambridge Companion to Joseph Conrad (1996) and The New Cambridge Companion to Joseph Conrad (2015), and co-editing Volumes 7 and 9 (2007 and 2009) of the Cambridge Collected Letters of Joseph Conrad.
+A Contributing Editor of The Conradian: The Journal of the Joseph Conrad Society (UK), he was also the co-General Editor of the Conrad Studies series (Rodopi of Amsterdam).
 He was general editor of Conrad for Penguin Books (2007), to which he contributed an edition of Typhoon and Other Stories.